Arturia Matrixbrute ► 100+ custom sounds

 Final recap & advice: if you don’t like the sound, even the most wonderful interface won’t help.
 If you need the aforementioned brightness, smoothness or lucidity and stability of the sound – or what I call the “pro” sound – then I recommend a Moog SUB-37 or a DSI / Sequential Pro-3 (or their cheap clones).
 It’s a considerably different universe with a different set of laws.
 I personally find the warm, fleshy Matrixbrute oscillators most inspiring and musical for on-the-fly composing.
 But here’s how I see this trio objectively:

-– Matrixbrute: the “acoustic” type; most accessible & easy to tweak; most warm, organic & dirty sounding, but always having “this Arturia” sound to it;
+– Matrixbrute: the “acoustic” type; most accessible & easy to tweak; most warm, organic & dirty sounding, but always having “the Arturia” sound to it;

 – Pro-3: the “chameleon” type; most powerful; more timbre variety due to 3 filters, digital wave oscillator and better mod matrix; sometimes organic (provided you push it in this direction), but more cultured & predictable; quite a number of features hidden in menus, plus horribly stiff knobs that take away the joy of tweaking;

 – Sub / Subsequent-37: the “classic synth” type; neither warm nor organic; the cleanest & smoothest of all, giving you a pretty wide set of quality patches within the traditionally-synthetic / classic Moog sound area; some features hidden, especially the sequencer (full access via Moog software);

 Support this page when you buy gear: